Trần Văn Dĩnh: Marriage

 His wife is Nuong Van Dinh Tran.
 While Tran was pursuing his work in the political and academic arenas, Nuong was exploring her many interests in the world of visual art.
 Nuong Van-Dinh Tran, a Fine Art artist, was trained as a painter and a printmaker at the Corcoran School of Art, and earned her MFA at the George Washington University.
 Nuong Van-Dinh Tran, a Founding Member of the Washington Printmakers Gallery, has her work featured in The National Museum of Women in the Arts, The National Museum of American Art, The Smithsonian Institution, the Corcoran Gallery of Art, The Library of Congress Fine Prints Collection, the Permanent Collection of the Pushkin Museum, Moscow, and in many private collections.

 Publications

-His publications include hundreds of articles and essays, two major textbooks :Independence Liberation Revolution: An Approach to the Understanding of The Third World; Communication and Diplomacy in a Changing World.
+His publications included hundreds of articles and essays, two major textbooks: Independence Liberation Revolution: An Approach to the Understanding of The Third World and Communication and Diplomacy in a Changing World.
 He also wrote two novels about the Vietnam War: No Passenger on the River (1965) and Blue Dragon White Tiger (1983).

 He was a contributor (for Asia) and editorial advisor to The International Encyclopedia of Communications.

-In recent years, he frequently visited Southeast Asia and Vietnam and has written an article on his native city of Huế in the November 1989 issue of the National Geographic Magazine.
+In later years, he frequently visited Southeast Asia and Vietnam and has written an article on his native city of Huế in the November 1989 issue of the National Geographic Magazine.
 He co-authored an Insight Guides book on Vietnam which was translated into several languages (including German and French).
-He is an overseas member of the Scientific Council of the non-governmentalTrungTam Nghien Cuu Quoc Hoc (Center for National Culture Studies) with offices in Hanoi and Ho Chi Minh City.
+He was an overseas member of the Scientific Council of the non-governmental TrungTam Nghien Cuu Quoc Hoc (Center for National Culture Studies) with offices in Hanoi and Ho Chi Minh City.